Cyberwolfdev/speedrun-timer-/README.md

 # speedrun-timer-
-A speed run timer which is great for small or low storage hard drive please note this is not a final version
+A speed run timer which is great for small or low storage hard drive final version 2 made by cyberwolfie 4 on scratch